Iretha/spring-keycloak-tutorial/demo-web-app/README.md

 * Windows
 You may use PuTTY or similar.
 There are many tutorials you can follow i.e. [this one](https://www.skyverge.com/blog/how-to-set-up-an-ssh-tunnel-with-putty/)

+#### Make sure if the keycloak instance is running

+Go to <http://localhost:8180/auth/admin> and verify if it's up and accessible.

+#### Run you app

+Go to <http://localhost:8080/home> and login with "devuser".

+If you run your app now and if you try to access the home page, you will be redirected to Keycloak login page.
+Login with "devuser" (the one we created earlier).
+Now you should see "Hello, devuser!".

 ### Add Logout Action